MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

 writeCaption = true # Decide this is GUI later

-fileDateTimeOriginal review what this is for FIXME
+fileDateTimeOriginal review what this is for FIXME DateTimeUTC and DateTimeOriginal and OffsetTime to check that camera was set correctly.
+These are what the camera thinks is right.
+Maybe check against the time zones.yml, but ignore for now

 #### test images
 virginOMcopy folder